 Clear Standards in the Mortgage Application

 Besides rates, the investment property mortgage can increase your buying power.
-This means you get to reap the benefits of the investment itself.
-You can even buy more properties with this.
+This gives the potential to profit from the investment.

 Types of Investment Property Loans

-Conventional mortgage loans can be used when buying an investment property.
-In fact, they are considered the most common option for investment mortgages.
-It follows the standards set by Freddie Mac or Fannie Mae.
-These loans though are only for residential properties up to 4 units in a structure (single-family, duplex, triplex, fourplex).
+Conventional conforming mortgage loans are a common option for investment mortgages used in buying an investment property.
+Conforming financing follows the standards set by Freddie Mac or Fannie Mae.
+These loans can be used for residential properties up to 4 units in a structure (single-family, duplex, triplex, fourplex).

-Choosing conventional loans to fund your real estate investment requires more strict qualifying standards.
-You need a secure financial status, with at least a 620 credit score.
-For better investment property mortgage rates, you need at least 740.
+Choosing conventional loans to fund your real estate investment requires more strict qualifying standards, for example, a minimum 620 credit score.
+Better investment property mortgage rates requires a minimum 740 score.

 Private Lending for Investment Properties

-Real estate investment can be costly, and loans can have high rates.
-Banks, mortgage brokers, and lending institutions may state high rates.
-With private lending, you can talk it out to the lender.
-You can negotiate the details and terms of the mortgage.
+Real estate investment can be costly with high rates for loans.
+Conventional banks, mortgage brokers, and lending institutions may require higher rates.
+With private lending, more negotiation on the details and terms of the mortgage can be possible.

 Home Equity Loans

-You can use your home equity to purchase investment properties.
+A home equity loan could be used to borrow the equity in your personal residence toward the purchase of investment rental property.
 These loans are an excellent option for a rental property with long-term income.
-Before deciding on this, consider your balance from your home mortgage and if the investment will be worth it.
+Before deciding on this investment property loan, consider your balance from your home mortgage and if the investment will be worth it.